 The gastric balloon gives the person a feeling of fullness and makes it possible to portion the meal.
-The balloon works by delaying gastric emptying, leading to the rate of stomach movement to slow down.
+The stomach balloon works by delaying gastric emptying, leading to the rate of stomach movement to slow down.
 It will take longer than normal for the digestion stage of the solid food and its ultimate delivery to the duodenum.
 This effect is especially obvious during the first three to four months when the gastric emptying is slower, and the sense of satiety is higher.
 After this period, gastric emptying starts to return to normal and the stomach adapts to the gastric balloon, losing most of its effect.
 Another mechanism of action that also contributes to weight loss is by restricting the space available for food and liquids.
 Most people would be able to achieve satiety with significantly smaller meals.
-This normally leads to weight loss and long-lasting healthier eating habits, especially when complemented with physical activity focusing on building more muscle mass.
+This normally leads to succesfull weight loss and long-lasting healthier eating habits, especially when complemented with physical activity focusing on building more muscle mass.
 About 30% of weight loss involves depreciation of the muscle mass which contributes to slowing down of the metabolic rate and ultimately to a meager weight loss results.
-That’s why it would be conducive to a better weight loss outcome if the person follows a weekly exercise regime, focusing on strength training to replace the wasted muscle fibers.
-The effect of gastric balloon varies from one person to another, mostly due to the difference in people’s rate of gastric emptying.
+That’s why it would be conducive to a more succesfull weight loss outcome if the person follows a weekly exercise regime, focusing on strength training to replace the wasted muscle fibers.
+The effect of stomach balloon varies from one person to another, mostly due to the difference in people’s rate of gastric emptying.
 Those with an average rate tend to have more of a feeling of fullness than those with slower than average rate of gastric emptying.

 Who is the gastric balloon designed for?